Level of Study

 - To design and carry out research using the standards of the qualitative or the quantitative scientific method, and according to appropriate ethical and efficiency standards

-- To critically evaluate research methods
+- To critically evaluate the appropriateness of research methods and measures to increase trustworthiness

 The student is able to: